9 Mental Blocks That Impede Erections

 Erectile dysfunction (ED) is a medical term that describes the inability to achieve and/or maintain an erection adequate for sexual function.
-This condition is one of the most common sexual issues for men and it increases with age.
+This condition, sometimes called mental impotence, is one of the most common sexual issues for men and it increases with age.
 It is estimated between 15 to 30 million American men suffer from ED.

-But just because your below a certain age doesn’t mean your safe.
+But just because you’re below a certain age doesn’t mean you’re safe.
 According to a study from the Journal of Sexual Medicine, one out of every four erectile dysfunction patients is under 40 years old.
 With increasing ED rates have during the last twenty to thirty years, especially among younger men, erectile dysfunction treatment has become a hot subject.

 There Are Different Kinds of Erections?

 If everything checks out physically, often the case with younger men, it is found that the psychosocial or psychological components are the cause of ED.
-So what are the most common psychosocial and psychological triggers for ED?
+So what are the most common triggers for psychological ED?